List of Missouri state high school girls volleyball championships: Number of State Championships By School

-The following table lists the number of championships (first place finishes) that each school has won in the MSHSAA state tournament.
-(Updated to reflect the most recent 2022-2023 season results.)
+The following table lists the number of championships (first-place finishes) that each school has won in the MSHSAA state tournament.
+(Updated to reflect the most recent 2025–2026 season results.)

 Number of District Championships By School

-The following table lists the number of district championship titles (first place finishes) that each school has won since the MSHSAA was formed.
+The following table lists the number of district championship titles (first-place finishes) that each school has won since the MSHSAA was formed.

-The numbers are current and have been updated to reflect the most recent district titles from the 2022-2023 season.
-(Updated October 30, 2022).
+The numbers are current and have been updated to reflect the most recent district titles from the ongoing 2025–2026 season.
+(Updated October 29, 2025).

+During the most recent 2025-2026 season, Hermann and Incarnate Word Academy tied Santa Fe for the most district championships won by a high school in the state of Missouri (39).
+Santa Fe fell short of clinching its 40th district title and simultaneously retaining its status as the sole top high school with the most district volleyball championships when it lost to Crest Ridge in the Class 1 District 14 Tournament championship match on October 23, 2025.